It's all the the planning

 Keep it simple...

 Everyone like to say it but very few do it.
-When in doubt, we always say the best approach is less is more, especially online.
+When in doubt, we always say less is more is the best approach, especially online.

 Websites are organic and develop over time.
 You can add to them, take bits away or change any aspect, at any point in time.
-As such, there's no rush in trying to get everything you can think of online right away.
+As such, there's no rush in trying to get everything you can think of up on your site right away.

 This last aspect is one of the big reasons we caution any business against including a blog on their site – there is nothing worse than a blog that is dead in the water!